What is the best place to exchange currency?

 However, ordering currency online is likely to include delivery charges.
 Plus, the exchange rate won’t be as good as with your bank or another provider like Wise that uses mid-market exchange rates.
 There might also be an upfront fee.

-Option 3: Use an ATM when you’re away
+Option 3: Use an ATM at your destination

 The options above are for exchanging currency before you go, which some travelers may prefer.
 But if you’re fine to wait until you arrive at your destination, there’s another decent option for getting your hands on some local currency.